crownedgrouse/be2bill/README.md

 ### Git ###
 This project comes with a `.gitignore` file that avoid any commit of configuration files potentially containing sensitive be2bill identifiers, either production or sandbox ones.
-*DO NOT MODIFY OR REMOVE IT* if you fork this project ! keep in mind that if you committed them once, they may be still tracked in the git history.
+*DO NOT MODIFY OR REMOVE IT* if you fork this project !
+Keep in mind that if you committed them once, they may be still tracked in the git history.
 Configuration examples are coming with a `.config.dist` extension : *Never edit them*.
 Simply copy them by removing `.dist` extension and add your credentials there.